clungu/clungu.github.io/_posts/2020-03-14-Building_an_AI_mechanical_nose.md

 ```
 Post made in collaboration with **Florin Bobis**

-Special thanks to **Tecknoworks, Breathomix** for allowing us to publish these results.
+Special thanks to **Tecknoworks and Breathomix** for allowing us to publish these results.
 ```